Beapi-io/beapi-bench/README.md

 sudo add-apt-repository ppa:orubel/beapi-bench
 sudo apt-get update
 ~~~~
-**NOTE:** If you have a pre-existing install of Groovy, you will want to uninstall the version of Groovy, this installs and make sure that your existing version can be seen by the system (/etc/bash.bashrc)
+**NOTE:** If you have a pre-existing install of Groovy, you will want to uninstall the version of Groovy the PPA installs and make sure that your existing version can be seen by the system (/etc/bash.bashrc)

 ## Usage
 Download & Install script locally and make script executable (chmod 775 BeapiBench.groovy) then run like so: